Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Experiments

+\textbf{\projectabbr\ can be effectively extended to a general class of constraints.} Specifically, we experimented with the Autocorrelation Function (ACF) at a specific lag as an equality constraint along with the OHLC constraint for the stocks dataset.
+We provide the results of this experiment in Table \ref{tab:general_constraints} in Appendix \ref{sec:app_general_constraints}.
+Note that out of all approaches, \projectabbr\ provides the least constraint violation magnitude.
+Additionally, even though the projection step (line 5, \textbf{Algorithm \ref{alg: constrained synthesis}}) does not lead to the optimal solution (as the autocorrelation function is non-convex in the sample domain), \projectabbr's sample quality is much better than that of the baselines.
+This is due to the iterated projection and denoising operations, which significantly reduce the adverse effects of the projection step.

+\textbf{Additional Experiments.} In Appendix \ref{sec:app_extended_comparisons}, we show that \projectabbr\ performs as good as training-based approaches, such as Loss DiffTime, on sample quality metrics (Table \ref{tab:loss_dt_comp}) while ensuring constraint satisfaction.
+Appendix \ref{sec:app_gamma_choice} (Table \ref{tab:gamma}) provides an ablation study on the choice of the functional form of the penalty coefficients.
+We also performed a systematic evaluation of the effect of individual constraint categories (Table \ref{tab:constraint_wise} in Appendix \ref{sec:systematic_eval_constraints}).
+We note that \projectabbr\ outperforms the baseline approaches for the majority of these categories.
+Appendix \ref{sec:gamma_sweep} contains our detailed experimentation highlighting the effect of guidance weights on the constraint violation magnitude for the guidance-based approaches.
+In Appendix \ref{sec:app_imputation}, we show \projectabbr's ability to outperform other constrained generation approaches in performing time series imputation.
+Appendix \ref{sec:app_qualitative} contains additional qualitative comparisons (Figures \ref{fig:cps_diffts} and \ref{fig:cps_pdm}).

-\textbf{Limitations.} Although \projectabbr\ outperforms all the compared baselines in standard evaluation metrics, we note that the projection step (line 5) in Algorithm \ref{alg: constrained synthesis} can be time-consuming for some applications.
-This increases the overall sampling time of \projectabbr, the trade-off being superior performance.
-In time-critical applications, the sampling time can be reduced further by leveraging higher order moments and different initialization schemes~\citep {stsl}.
-Additionally, the projection step is not necessary after every denoising step and can be adapted to the constraint violation magnitude.
+\textbf{Limitations.} Although \projectabbr\ (\textbf{Algorithm \ref{alg: constrained synthesis}}) outperforms the compared baselines on standard evaluation metrics, the projection step (line 5) may increase sampling time in some applications, with the trade-off being superior performance.
+In time-critical scenarios, sampling time can be reduced by leveraging higher-order moments and alternative initialization schemes \citep{stsl}.
+Additionally, the projection step does not need to be applied after every denoising step and can be adapted based on the magnitude of constraint violation.
+Appendix \ref{sec:app_inference_time} details the inference time comparisons along with the time complexity analysis for \textbf{Algorithm \ref{alg: constrained synthesis}} under \textbf{Assumptions \ref{assumption:1}} and \textbf{\ref{assumption:2}}, as well as additional strategies for faster inference.
+Finally, we note that the convergence results obtained in \textbf{Theorem \ref{th:linear_case}} hold true under \textbf{Assumption \ref{assumption:2}}, which includes restrictions on the data distribution to be Gaussian and the presence of a unique solution.
+However, as explained in Section \ref{sec:justification}, these results provide valuable insights for the design of the penalty coefficients used in \textbf{Algorithm \ref{alg: constrained synthesis}}.